-Tennessee inmate moved to death watch as execution looms
+Tennessee inmate moved to death watch; attorneys seek stay

 Lee has not yet said whether he will act on the clemency petition.

+In addition, Sutton’s attorneys on Tuesday filed two petitions with the U.S. Supreme Court.
+The first asks the justices to consider whether the statute that allowed prosecutors to seek the death penalty for Sutton based on previous convictions was unconstitutionally vague.

+The second claims that heavy security measures at Sutton’s trial made him look dangerous to jurors, unfairly prejudicing them against him.
+The attorneys have asked the court to stay Sutton’s execution pending a review of the claims.

-Sutton has chosen to die in the electric chair, an option in Tennessee for prisoners whose crimes were committed before 1999.
-If the execution moves forward as planned, Sutton will be the fifth person to die in the state’s electric chair in the past 16 months.
+Sutton has chosen the electric chair, an option in Tennessee for prisoners whose crimes were committed before 1999.
+If the execution moves forward as planned, Sutton would be the fifth person to die in the state’s electric chair in a 16-month span.